 The preschool years require a more structured eating schedule.
 Before sending him to preschool, make sure your child has a good breakfast.
 Cheese on toast, eggs boiled or scrambled, and pancakes make some good and easy-to-prepare choices.

-simple quiche recipe!
+Try this simple quiche recipe!

 As he gets older, share with him the importance of good nutrition and explain, for instance, why he needs more calcium (to build strong bones and teeth) and iron (for optimal growth).
 Limit sugary foods and carbonated drinks.
 Encourage him to avoid junk or processed foods.
 If he enjoyes fast food, make healthier versions of it at home.

 Dine together as a family and let him see you eating a variety of healthy foods such as fresh fruit or grilled chicken.
 If you constantly indulge in deep-fried foods, chocolates, potato chips or carbonated soft drinks, your child is likely to follow your eating habits.

 In a preschool setting, your child will be encouraged to feed himself.
 He should be able to use a fork and spoon comfortably - give or take a few spills.
 Continue the routine at home and resist the urge to feed him.
 Instead, teach him not to talk with his mouth full, chew with his mouth open, play with his food or spit it out, and so on.
 With constant reminders and by setting a good example, your child will pick up the do's and don'ts of desirable table etiquette.

 From Cabin to Classroom: Journey of an Outstanding Early Childhood Educator

 The PDP modules allowed me to get creative with lesson ideas and keep up with the ever-changing Early Childhood sector.

 Early Years Educator - PCF Sparkletots @ Pioneer Block 987D (CC)